 - Co-curricular activities that support academic, fine arts, and character training including Drama, Choir, Band, Fellowship of Christian Athletes and Student Government Association

 - Athletic teams including golf, cheer, football, basketball, baseball, tennis, swim, cross country, track and field, and volleyball

 Program of Study, Grades 9-12

 - Four years of core coursework in English, Social Studies, Mathematics, Science, and Bible that exceeds minimum South Carolina graduation requirements

-- Offerings at the College Preparatory, Honors, and Advanced Placement levels
+- Offerings at the College Preparatory, Honors, Advanced Placement, and Dual Credit levels

-- Bible courses in Old Testament, New Testament, Encountering God's Word, and Worldviews
+- Bible courses in Old Testament, New Testament, Systematic Theology, and Worldviews

 - English courses in World Literature, American Literature, British Literature and Senior Literature and Composition taught from a historical perspective